Other therapies (massage, art and music)

-Mary Potter Hospice provides massage, art and music therapy services to enhance and support your wellbeing.
+Mary Potter Hospice provides art and music therapy services to enhance and support your wellbeing.

 Art therapy

-Arts therapy uses the creative process to improve peoples’ wellbeing by nurturing and encouraging expression, connection, play and exploration within a safe, caring and therapeutic relationship.
+Art therapy is a form of psychotherapy that uses the creative process to improve peoples’ mental health by nurturing and encouraging expression, connection, play and exploration within a safe, caring and therapeutic relationship.
 Using the creative process within therapy enables people to express and explore their experiences through a range of creative methods and to find their own effective ways of communicating, connecting and making sense of things.

-We can provide support at our community bases, at home, school, or suitable community spaces.
+We can provide support at our community bases.

 Music therapy